nneil/stmbl-notes/firmware-flashing-dfu-windows.md

 ![Screenshot of `DfUse`](screenshots/DFUSE_Choose_File.png)

-- Note the version displayed is what was entered earlier in `Dfu file manager`.
+- Note the version displayed is what was entered earlier in `Dfu file manager`
 - Note `File correctly loaded.` message
 - Click `Upgrade` to flash the firmware to the board